Discover more from Visual Storytelling Newsletter

 Watch the full video recording of this interview with lots of illustrative examples:

-Need a screen break?
+Need a screenbreak?

 You can also listen to the audio recording of this episode.
 Subscribe to the Visual Storytelling Today podcast on iTunes, Google Podcasts, and all other podcast networks.

-As you’re tuning in or watching our chat, think about what you can do to educate your team, safeguard your workflows and systems to handle cyber attacks.
+As you’re tuning in or watching our chat, think about what you can do to educate your team, and safeguard your workflows and systems to handle cyber attacks.

 Preempting hackers’ fake stories before rather than after is always a better idea.